Kane County Post-Divorce Modifications Attorneys

 Aggressive Post-Divorce Modification Lawyers for Child Custody and Spousal Maintenance

 After hashing out all of the details of a divorce down to the smallest detail, it is hard to imagine having to renegotiate or re-litigate a divorce matter.
 As family and financial circumstances change, however, that is often what must be done.
 Post-divorce modifications to child-related matters and spousal maintenance awards are quite common.
-At Shaw Family Law, P.C., our attorneys are experienced in handling all types of post-divorce modifications.
+At Shaw Sanders, P.C., our attorneys are experienced in handling all types of post-divorce modifications.
 We have 30 years of experience helping clients resolve these matters as amicably as possible.

 Modifications to Spousal Support and Child Support in Illinois